 When you routinely clean your home, don’t forget to clean switch plates and doorknobs!

-Did you ever stop to think that the doorknobs in your home may be one of the germiest places?
+Did you ever stop to think that the doorknobs and switch plates in your home may be one of the germiest places?

 Yet how often do you clean them?

-I may know that frequently touched places like doorknobs, faucets and light switches are some of the dirtiest places in my home, but I don’t always remember to clean them.
+I may know that frequently touched places like doorknobs, faucet handles and light switches are some of the dirtiest places in my home, but I don’t always remember to clean them.

 This time of year, though, I get a little more vigilant.
 If your home is anything like mine, things get really germy this time every year.
-Bugs are passed from person to person, tissue boxes are quickly emptied, and a lot of hot tea and soup are served for lunches and dinners.
+Bugs are passed from person to person, tissue boxes are quickly emptied, and a lot of hot tea and soup are served for lunches and dinners to help ease cold and flu symptoms.

 To prevent a lot of the spread of sickness, use common sense: